ordercloud/docs/docs/products/sorting.md

 The field is called position and takes an integer value and duplicates are allowed.

-!> If not position is not set.
+!> If position is not set.
 Records will appear below the positioned ones in random order.

 ### Product